seanyoung/cir/irp/README.md

 # IRP

-Rust libary for encoding and decoding [Infrared](https://en.wikipedia.org/wiki/Consumer_IR) protocols using [IRP Notation](http://hifi-remote.com/wiki/index.php?title=IRP_Notation) or [Pronto Hex](http://www.hifi-remote.com/wiki/index.php?title=Working_With_Pronto_Hex).
+This is a rust libary for encoding and decoding [Infrared](https://en.wikipedia.org/wiki/Consumer_IR) protocols using [IRP Notation](http://hifi-remote.com/wiki/index.php?title=IRP_Notation) or [Pronto Hex](http://www.hifi-remote.com/wiki/index.php?title=Working_With_Pronto_Hex).
 Remote controls for TVs, Hifi sets, air conditioning units, etc. send messages encoded using many different protocols.
-Using this library you can decode the IR received from a remote control, or encode IR in the same format as a remote control, mimicinig a remote control.
+Using this library you can decode the IR received from a remote control, or encode IR into the same format as a remote control.

 This library only deals with the encoding and decoding, and does not know anything about talking to infrared devices; you can use thee [cir crate](https://crates.io/crates/cir)